mandober/bing-bash/README.md

 (feat: [d][] [h][] [o][] [m][] [p][] [s][] [t][])

 * `bb_explode`
-Convert a string to array by splitting it by substring which can be a single or multi-character substring.
-Also convert a string to array of individual characters.
+Convert a string to array by splitting it by substring which can be a single or multi-character substring; convert a string to array of individual characters.
+Needs "predict a delimiter" feature.

 * `bb_implode`
 Convert an array to string.
-Specify wrapping and glue characters.
+Specify wrapping, prefix, suffix and *glue* characters.

 * `bb_array_clone`
 Clone an array.